 More and more countries are granting citizenship by investment programs or residency by investment programs to wealthy investors.

 Citizenship by investment is the process of procuring second citizenship by investing in the economy of the host country.
 Residency by investment programs offers permanent residency after the investment, which again speeds up the time to citizenship.
+If you want to invest safely, better and cheaper it is also a good opportunity to invest in one of the hybrid companies.

 Identification Of Dual Citizenship In The U.S.